-- The Essential Cosmic Perspective, 6th Ed., by Bennett, Donahue, Schneider, and Voit. - A stand-alone calculator which is not part of a cell phone or other internet-accessible personal electronic device. - A Turning Technologies ResponseCard RF LCD clicker webpage: This course has a D2L webpage.
-Homeworks, this syllabus, and all other related course materials will be posted to this webpage.
+- The Essential Cosmic Perspective, 6th Ed., by Bennett, Donahue, Schneider, and Voit. - A stand-alone calculator which is not part of a cell phone or other internet-accessible personal electronic device. - A Turning Technologies ResponseCard RF LCD clicker materials will be posted to this webpage.
 Please let me know if you are unable to access it.
 Being able to access the D2L website will be critical to student success in this course.
-Course Goals: The ultimate goal of this course is for you to gain an understanding of and appreciation for the methods and ideas of science.
-One of the ways we will accomplish this goal is by applying the modern science of physics to astronomical objects and processes.
-During the span of the course, we will survey a wide variety of phenomena and objects in the universe, from the very smallest scales to the largest in the cosmos.
-While I hope you will gain an appreciation of these objects for the beautiful things that they are, our larger goal in studying them is to illustrate how the methods and ideas of science inform our understanding of the objects we observe in our universe, as well as the universe itself.
-We will see how the process of science is applied to astronomy, and how this process has led to current physical theories about the universe as a whole.
+Course Goals: The ultimate goal of this course is for you to gain insight into how the science of physics can be applied to the study of planets, stars, galaxies, and the universe as a whole.
+During the span of this semester, we will survey a wide variety of objects and phenomena in the universe, from the very smallest scales to the largest in the cosmos.
+While I hope you will gain an appreciation of these celestial bodies for the beautiful things that they are, our larger goal in studying them is to illustrate how the methods and ideas of science inform our understanding of phenomena that we observe in our universe, as well as the universe itself.
 In addition, we will engage in a historical consideration of the development of modern theories of the physical world, to help you see how the methods of science have worked to produce the ideas we use today.